SIELOnline/Acumulus-for-WooCommerce/readme.txt

 == WooCommerce boekhouden plugin voor Acumulus ==

 The Acumulus plugin connects your Woocommerce store to the Dutch SIEL Acumulus online financial administration application.
-It can add your invoices automatically or via a batch send form to your administration, saving you a lot of manual, error prone work.
+It can add your invoices automatically or via a batch send form to your administration, saving you a lot of manual, error-prone work.

 The Acumulus plugin: